ztianai/a3-software-design-1/README.md

 your data and create your own bubble chart!

 Step 1: Create a javascript function that reads in data.
-Step 2: Witih in that data, format the data by using map to create a new dataset.
+Step 2: Within that data, format the data by using map to create a new dataset.
 It is important       in your map function to return your measure, id, and category.
 These will be the three values       necessary to create a bubble chart.
 The measure will be the size of your circles, id will be        the identifier in the dataset, and category will be the value that your bubbles will be grouped     together by.
 An example would be

     myData = data.map(function(d) {
                 return {